Nov 1, 2021

 18. Has there ever been a time when you were dealt with an unexpected situation at work that caused you to change your approach?
 Tell us how you handled it.

-19. If your manager made a mistake on an important document, how would you go about addressing it?
+19. If your manager made a mistake on an important document, how would you address it?

 20. Is it better to increase prices to gain profit or lower prices to make customers happy?